Detection limits in plasmonic whispering gallery mode biosensors

-is the mode volume of the resonator with relative dielectric permittivity $\epsilon_s$.
+where $\alpha_m$ and $\vec{r}_m$ are the polarizability and position of the molecule, $E_0(\vec{r})$ is the WGM electric field and $V$ is the optical mode volume of the resonator.
 For typical WGM resonators and proteins, Eq.~(\ref{eq:freq_shift}) predicts single molecule optical frequency shifts in the Hz to kHz range.
-As an example, a bovine serum albumin (BSA; $\alpha_m=54800$ $\AA^3$)~\cite{Vollmer2} protein bound to a microtoroidal resonator with $V=760$ $\mu$m$^3$ and $\chi_0=0.4$ produces a frequency shift of 5 kHz.
-However, measurement noise arising primarily from thermal fluctuations within the resonator and laser frequency fluctuations often limits the minimum detectable frequency shift to above 5 kHz~\cite{Armani, Lu}, precluding the observation of single molecule binding events.
+As an example, a bovine serum albumin (BSA; $\alpha_m=54800$ $\AA^3$)~\cite{Vollmer2} protein bound to a microtoroidal resonator with $V=760$ $\mu$m$^3$ produces a frequency shift of $\delta \omega_m=$ 5 kHz.
+Presently, however, measurement noise arising primarily from thermal fluctuations within the resonator and fluctuations in laser frequency often limits the minimum detectable frequency shift to above 5 kHz~\cite{Armani, Lu}, precluding the observation of single molecule binding events.

-Recently, it was shown that a localized surface plasmon resonance (LSPR) in a large metallic nanoshell bound to the surface of a microsphere resonator can enhance single particle optical frequency shifts by a factor of four~\cite{shopova}.
-Similarly, in this letter we show that metallic nanorods can enhance the maximum intensity of the electric field by as much as $3 \times 10^4$ via a reduction in optical mode volume (via Eq.~(\ref{eq:mode_volume})), producing single molecule frequency shifts on the order of 15 MHz for typical proteins such as BSA.
-We analyze the effect of the mode volume enhancement on measurement uncertainties due to thermorefractive noise, frequency noise and phase noise, and find that under typical experimental conditions the minimum detectable polarizability of a bound molecule is reduced to about 10 $\AA^3$, well below the limit required to measure both single molecule binding events as well as conformational dynamics in some proteins~\cite{Premvardhan}.

-In this work we have chosen metallic nanorods, as their optical properties have been shown to be highly tunable and largely depend on the nanorod's length-to-diameter aspect ratio.
-For simplicity it is typical to approximate nanorods as rotational ellipsoids for which two of the principle axes are equal, in which case the nanorod's polarizability is given by~\cite{Kreibig}

-where the longitudinal depolarization factor $L$ depends on the length-to-diameter aspect ratio $R$ of the ellipsoid, $\epsilon(\omega)$ is the frequency-dependent dielectric function of the metal, $\mathcal{V}=\pi d^3 R/6$ is the physical volume of an ellipsoid with minor axis $d$ and $\epsilon_b$ is the relative permittivity of the background medium.
-The nanorod exhibits strong resonance when the denomenator of Eq.~(\ref{eq:alpha}) is zero -- i.e., when $\epsilon(\omega)=\epsilon_b \frac{L-1}{L}$.
-Here we consider only the longitudinal dipolar mode of the ellipsoid, for which the depolarization factor is~\cite{Kreibig}